abu14/digit-recognition-with-neural-networks/README.md

 </p>

 This repository contains a Python implementation of a Convolutional Neural Network (CNN) for recognizing handwritten digits from the MNIST dataset.
-The code is organized into modules for data loading, preprocessing, model creation, training, and prediction, promoting modularity and reusability.
-For an every closer look on the steps and analysis please refer to the notebook.
+For an every closer look on the steps taken please refer to the notebook.

 ## Project Structure